 2) Encouraging Cooperation: How children react to the usual methods to get them to cooperate when it comes to checking blood sugars and performing diabetes-specific tasks: threats, warnings, orders, name-calling, sarcasm, lecturing, etc. Five ways to invite cooperation that will leave parents and children feeling good about themselves and each other.

 3) Alternatives to Punishment: This one is so tricky, especially for parents of kids with diabetes because it is easy to go back and forth between pitying children for having a disease they didn't ask for, and being frustrated beyond belief when they do not do what needs to be done in order to maintain their health.
 We'll look at how children react to punishment and whether it is necessary to rely upon punishment as a means of discipline.
 Some alternatives to punishment that enable parents to express their strong disapproval as well as keep kids safe and encourage children to assume responsibility for their behavior.

-4) Encouraging Autonomy: Ways to help children become separate, responsible people who can one day function on their own.
+4) Encouraging Autonomy: Laying the foundation to help children become separate, responsible people who can one day function on their own.
+We'll look at how responsibilities can be shifted over and the difference between monitoring and nagging.
 Specific skills that help children develop their own inner resources and sense of ownership over their own bodies and behavior.

 5) Praise: An exploration of the kinds of praise that build a positive and realistic self image and the kinds of things that do not.
 Learn ways to get a child to become internally motivated to take care of him/her diabetes.
 A variety of ways to help our children become aware of their strengths so that they can put them into action and live happy, healthy lives.